jthinke/photoR/README.md

 Here are some simple instructions for running the `photoR` app from RStudio (points 1-7) or online [here](https://jefferson.shinyapps.io/photor2/) (points 4-7).

-1) install the 'shiny' and 'lubridate' and 'devtools' packages from a CRAN repository, if needed, and attach them.
+1) install the 'shiny' and 'lubridate' and 'remotes' packages from a CRAN repository, if needed, and attach them.
  ```r
 install.packages(c("shiny", "lubridate", 'devtools'))
 library(shiny)